-- 1. Incorporate the CoC agreed assessment tool as a component of the Comprehensive Assessment phase; and - Perform assessments, train other providers in conducting assessments, make referrals for emergency centers, and provide rental/utility assistance to low/moderate income individuals and families.
+- 1. Incorporate the CoC agreed assessment tool as a component of the Comprehensive Assessment phase; - 2.
+GWC will be responsible for performing assessments, training other providers in conducting assessments, making referrals for emergency centers, and providing rental/utility assistance to low/moderate income individuals and families.